 Evidence seen at The National Archive shows a minefield Chart (ADM 239/304) dated 25th July 1941.
 This chart has mine laying operation 669X detailed in pencil.
-This directly transects the AOI.
+This is approximately 14 km west-north-west of the AOI.
 At the time of publication, no details of this mine laying operation have been seen by RPS.